vsoch/vsoch.github.io/_posts/2020/2020-04-11-remote-bingo.md

 participate in conferences without wearing pants, or with our pets, what would stop someone that wants to have fun from playing Bingo?
 Exactly.
 I wanted to build a very general tool that would have many use cases, be easy to customize, and hopefully afford some fun in these strange times.
+If you want to skip over the description and just play, hop over to
+<a href="https://github.com/rseng/remote-bingo" target="_blank">rseng/remote-bingo</a>.

 ## Remote Bingo